bhakuni27/WhoScored-Scraper/README.md

    ```
 This will create a new file named `players_data.json`, containing player performance data for all the matches in `match_urls.txt`.

-> **NOTE:** The scraper is subject to the availability and structure of data on WhoScored.com.
+> **NOTE:** This scraper is subject to the availability and structure of data on WhoScored.com.
 Changes on the website may affect the functionality of this tool.